 Like TikTok and Douyin, Red has also become a go-to search engine for user-driven recommendations, such as travel tips and product reviews.
 This is due to the “Nearby” tab on the home page, which only shows content that is close to the user, which boosts local engagement and social sharing.

-Americans that are joining the platform are largely seeing content from other Americans in the US, alongside content from Chinese speaking Americans.
-There is plenty of curiosity about the platform and many new users are enjoying being able to connect and share content in a similar way to their experience on TikTok.
+Americans that joined the platform are largely seeing content from other Americans in the US, alongside content from Chinese speaking Americans.
+There has been plenty of curiosity about the platform and many new users are enjoying being able to connect and share content in a similar way to their experience on TikTok.

 The use of Red as a search engine for product reviews helps enable a positive feedback loop known as the ‘social commerce cycle’ where users seek product reviews, and then buy products directly inside the app, from brands or from creator “shops”.
 Users then post their own reviews of the product on the platform and the cycle continues.